 The Baker Route begins on the eastern side of the Waterpocket Fold at approximately N37.538538° W-110.852807°.
 Most hikers will likely get to this remote spot by coming down Halls Creek.
 Others may come up from Lake Powell.
 Coming from either way, it appears on the map that it might be possible to shave off some mileage by angling up sooner and hiking through the slickrock.
 This may indeed be the case, but it’s likely more work than it’s worth as walking a straight line in this country is impossible.
 Before heading up the slickrock though, try to stay in the wash or along its eastern side to avoid the deep brush that chokes the small streams entering from the fold.

 Once headed up, the Baker Route can be confusing as it is only sporadically marked with cairns.
 Thus, excellent navigational skills are essential.
 At some points the route is marked every 10 feet, but then other sections there’s not a cairn to be found.
-In general I found it easiest to just pick my own route of least resistance and frequently found myself coming across route markers.
+In general I found it easiest to just pick my own route of least resistance.
+When I do, I frequently then find myself coming across route markers.
 A word of caution though: this is an extremely remote location and you likely won’t see anyone else.
 Make sure you generally know where you are as you don’t want to wander aimlessly along the Fold in the wrong direction.
 FYI: my linked map includes coordinates for several confirmed waypoints/cairns.

 Depending on the season, one is likely to find multiple potholes going up the eastern slopes.
 They seem to be more prevalent on the lower slopes unfortunately instead of up on top where they’d be more beneficial.